EndPointCorp/end-point-blog/2011/10/17/imapfilter-lua-email-mutt-filtering.html.md

 </wikiadmin@example.com>
 ```

 The rest of my config.lua file is more filtering sections, similar to the above.
 Adding a new filter is as easy as creating a new section similar to the above by editing the ~/.imapfilter/config.lua file.
-While that's not as automated as it could be, filter adjustment happens so rarely I have never been bothered by that step.
+While that’s not as automated as it could be, filter adjustment happens so rarely I have never been bothered by that step.

-If you are not using imapfilter, you should check it out, even if you are not using mutt; imapfilter is completely independent of your email reading program, and can be run from anywhere, as it doesn't save or read anything locally.
+If you are not using imapfilter, you should check it out, even if you are not using mutt; imapfilter is completely independent of your email reading program, and can be run from anywhere, as it doesn’t save or read anything locally.
 I find that imapfilter is very fast, so even when I used mail programs with built-in filters, I still employed imapfilter from time to time for bulk deletes and moves.
-Plus, it's a great way to dip your toe into Lua if you are not familiar with it (although without using some of its more interesting features, such as coroutines).
+Plus, it’s a great way to dip your toe into Lua if you are not familiar with it (although without using some of its more interesting features, such as coroutines).